john-cd/rust_howto/bk/src/standard_library/smart_pointers.md

 The [`std::sync`](https://doc.rust-lang.org/std/sync/index.html)↗{{hi:std::sync}} module provides synchronization primitives for concurrent programming.
 These primitives allow safe sharing of data between threads, ensuring that data is accessed in a thread-safe manner.
 The most commonly used synchronization primitives include:

-- [`Arc<T>`](https://doc.rust-lang.org/std/sync/struct.Arc.html)↗ is a thread-safe, reference-counted pointer that allows multiple threads to share ownership of a value.
-It is similar to `Rc<T>`, but designed for concurrent use.
+- [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html)↗{{hi:std::sync::Arc}} is a thread-safe, reference-counted pointer that allows multiple threads to share ownership of a value.
+It is similar to [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html)↗{{hi:std::rc::Rc}}, but designed for concurrent use.
-- [`Mutex<T>`](https://doc.rust-lang.org/std/sync/struct.Mutex.html)↗ is a mutual exclusion primitive that provides safe access to data by allowing only one thread to access the data at a time.
+- [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html)↗{{hi:std::sync::Mutex}} is a mutual exclusion primitive that provides safe access to data by allowing only one thread to access the data at a time.
 It ensures that data is not accessed concurrently.
-- `RwLock<T>` is a read-write lock that allows multiple readers or a single writer to access the data.
+- [`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html)↗{{hi:std::sync::RwLock}} is a read-write lock that allows multiple readers or a single writer to access the data.
 It is useful when reads are more frequent than writes, as it allows concurrent reads while ensuring exclusive access for writes.

 Less common primitives include:

-- [`Barrier`](https://doc.rust-lang.org/std/sync/struct.Barrier.html)↗ is a synchronization primitive that allows multiple threads to wait for each other at a certain point in their execution.
+- [`Barrier`](https://doc.rust-lang.org/std/sync/struct.Barrier.html)↗{{hi:std::sync::Barrier}} is a synchronization primitive that allows multiple threads to wait for each other at a certain point in their execution.
 It is useful for coordinating the execution of multiple threads that need to reach a certain point before proceeding.
-- [`Condvar`](https://doc.rust-lang.org/std/sync/struct.Condvar.html)↗ is a condition variable that allows threads to wait for a condition to be met before proceeding.
-It is often used in conjunction with [`Mutex<T>`](https://doc.rust-lang.org/std/sync/struct.Mutex.html)↗ to signal when a condition changes, allowing threads to wake up and continue execution.
+- [`Condvar`](https://doc.rust-lang.org/std/sync/struct.Condvar.html)↗{{hi:std::sync::Condvar}} is a condition variable that allows threads to wait for a condition to be met before proceeding.
+It is often used in conjunction with [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html)↗{{hi:std::sync::Mutex}} to signal when a condition changes, allowing threads to wake up and continue execution.

 See the [[concurrency | Concurrency]] chapter.